 Think about this scenario: You’re mowing your lawn and an unseen rock is hurled by the mower onto your neighbor’s property.
 Your neighbor comes over and politely informs you that not only did you damage her house, but the blood on her face from the broken window now requires a trip to the emergency room.

-Consider another scenario: you are accused of harassment by a student’s parent.
+Consider another scenario that could happen at school: You’re accused of harassment by a student’s parent.

 This article reviews different types of liability insurance every educator should investigate: personal, professional and commercial.

 What is liability insurance used for?

 Liability losses occur when someone becomes legally obligated to pay compensation for harm done to someone else.
 For a liability loss to occur, all of the following conditions must exist:

 - There must be some legal principle governing the relationship of the parties.

 - Some definite injury has occurred to one of the parties.